stevecohenfr/legacy-publish-handler-bundle/README.md

 {
     /**
-     * This function is called from legacy part before an object publication (called by workflow) *
+     * This function is called from legacy part before an object publication (called by workflow)
+     * You must link the "before publish" trigger to the custom workflow *
      * @param Content $content              The legacy object
-     * @param String  $contentObjectVersion The object version *
+     * @param int     $version              The object version *
      */
-    function beforePublish(Content $content, $contentObjectVersion)
+    function beforePublish(Content $content, $version)
     {
         //TODO this function will be called before the content is published }

     /**
      * This function is called from legacy part after an object publication (called by workflow)
-     * You need to link the afterPublish trigger to the custom workflow *
+     * You must link the "after publish" trigger to the custom workflow *
      * @param Content $content              The legacy object
-     * @param String  $contentObjectVersion The object version *
+     * @param int     $version              The object version *
      */
-    function afterPublish(Content $content, $contentObjectVersion)
+    function afterPublish(Content $content, $version)
     {
        //TODO this function will be called after the content is published }